untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 to specify the LAN interface on your host via -n, and a local port to be used as the QEMU socket (default is 12345):

-  untangle-qemu-run -u -f ~/images/stretch-uvm.qcow2 -k path/to/vmlinuz -i ~/images/dracut.initrd -n eth0 -p 12345
+  ut-qemu-run -u -f ~/images/stretch-uvm.qcow2 -k path/to/vmlinuz -i ~/images/dracut.initrd -n eth0 -p 12345

 This will spawn an SDL (graphical) window with your qemu VM, and leave you with the QEMU monitor in the calling shell.